 Order 5214.
 No steam pipe shall be placed within one inch of any woodwork.
 Every steam pipe passing through a combustible floor, ceiling or partition, shall be protected by a metal tube one inch larger in diameter than the pipe, and shall be provided with a metal cap.
-All wooden boxes or casings enclosing steam pipes, or wooden covers to recesses in walls in which steam pipes are placed, shall be lined with metal.
+All wooden boxes or easings enclosing steam pipes, or wooden covers to recesses in walk in which steam pipes are placed, shall be lined with

-Note.
-A careful investigations has shown that steam pipes in contact with wood or similar material form a real fire hazard.
-There are a large humber of cases on record where steam pipes, even under low pressure, have gradually caused the formation of charcoal and eventually a fire has resulted.
-The fatal Cohinwood school fire probably started in this way.
+A careful investigation has shown that steam pipes in contact the rood or similar material form a real fire hazard.
+There are a large of cases on record where steam pipes, even under low pressure, readually caused the formation of charceal and eventually a fire has the fire has a contact of the root of the probably started in this way.